goblinfactory/konsole/backlog.md

 ## Busy now

+- remove IConsole as a parameter in the constructors, put it into the settings and have the extension method set it.
+This will reduce the number of overloads!!  move them all to static Open( ..foo)
+- get everything running again,before refactoring further.
+- get tests passing.

+- simplify ways to open a window
+ - with a box and title
+ - without a box
+ - inline
+ - floating
+ - padded

+- add test, openbox takes a style, and creates a theme from the style.
+- add test, if a window does not have a theme set, then asking for theme must return parent.
+- add test, if a window does have a theme, then asking for theme must return configured theme, except for any 'wildcard' null, properties.  (this means that we have to think carefully about cascading theme changes?) leave that till later
+  - for now, setting a root window theme will cause new windows to inherit.
+But changing the theme will not change what gets inherited. the inheritance is once off, at time of creation.
+Will need to a write a method later
+    - to cascade a change down to all children, and optionally call refresh, passing in optional 'refreshdata' or use cached. e.g. calling refresh on
+- add theme tests  when colors set to null 'controls' to inherit that items color;
+- add assignment overload to allow setting a 'colors' property to only foreground or background, other prop = null, indicating it inherits from parent.
+- root window cannot implement any inherited colors.
 - Console.Clear() resets the current Foreground and Background!
 - OpenBox to use the styling for lines.
 - simple simple list view,  basically it's a menu item that can run keyboard event, no scrolling.

 ## Now but paused
+- fast boxes! (after I've compared speed improvement.)
+- can  I remove all the overloads to simplify the API? so that there's only 1 way to construct something, passing in theme, or default, or null to inherit.
+- replace all constructors taking foreground and background with either Colors, or Style or Theme.
 - be able to open a window using Style and Theme (a collection of styles), same as box.
 - listview to use a HighSpeedWriter for just the view region,and refresh 'on refresh'.
+- why does DoCommand take IConsole twice?
 - be able to create a "new window", that is threadsafe, right off the bat, so don't have to use OpenBox, and it takes a Settings.
 - add "Inherited" to Colors so that when printing would convert to use inherited fore or background color.
 - add RGB colors to IWriteColor (if I'm going to be bringin out version 7!)